FrontMatter/web-documentation-nextjs/content/docs/content-creation/placeholders.md

 slug: content-creation/placeholders
 description: Learn how to use placeholders in Front Matter CMS
 date: 2022-03-14T08:42:21.626Z
-lastmod: 2024-06-14T09:26:58.102Z
+lastmod: 2024-09-16T12:13:56.139Z
 weight: 200.51
 ---

 # Placeholders

-Placeholders can be used in content type fields or templates.
-The placeholders allow you to automatically fill in values when creating a new content.
+Placeholders can be used in fields, slug templates, preview paths, and file prefix settings.
+These placeholders allow you to generate dynamic values based on the front matter fields or other values.

 ## Default placeholders

+The following placeholders can be used in the fields `default` property, `slugTemplate`, `previewPath`, and `filePrefix`:

 | Placeholder  | Description                                                                                      |
 | ------------ | ------------------------------------------------------------------------------------------------ |